Purchasing a Bicycle FAQs

-Let us take a look at your new bike when the gears start slipping or if you notice anything else that doesn't seem to be functioning properly on it.
+Let us take a look at your new bike in 25 to 40 hours of riding time, or if you notice anything that doesn't seem to be functioning properly.
 Gear slip is usually the first bug to pop up on a new bike.
 It's a result of cable stretch.
 This is normal.
 When you come in, we'll adjust all the cables, check the bearings, inflate the tires, and check a few specific nuts and bolts.

 Yes we do layaways on bicycles.
 We ask for a third down and allow thirty days to pay the balance.
 There is a restock fee of 15% of the purchase price to cancel a layaway.